Ficool

 Walking through the open door, the edge of the king-sized bed came into sight, but the tunnel, however, did not.

-It was gone.
 The collapsed wall was healed, as if it were new.

 Narrowing my eyes.
-This is strange.
+This was strange.

-New theories came to mind.
+Theories came to mind.

-Originally, I had thought that this phenomenon was a beast or originating from blessed objects.
 Most likely one with a main tendency towards time, considering the symbolic connections scattered across the room.

 But this might have been wrong, or partially, at the very least.